 The Wedge-Tailed Eagle Series has been classified by some as Australia’s answer to America’s Silver Eagle coins.
 It is no surprise, then, that the Perth Mint turned to the man who created the eagle design that has appeared on the American Silver Eagle since its inception, John Mercanti, as their designer for this series.
 Mercanti is a giant in the world of numismatics.
 Having joined the US Mint in 1974, he became its twelfth Chief Engraver in 2006.
 He remained in that post until he retired in 2010.
 During his three-plus decades with the Mint, Mercanti designed more US coins and medals than anyone else in its history.
 His 100-plus designs include five reverses of state quarters, the obverse of the John Marshall commemorative dollar, and the 1984 Gold Olympic $10 coin.

-In five short years, the Australian Silver Wedge-Tailed Eagle Series has managed to do what few coins ever do: attract a large, fiercely loyal following that makes for a proverbial feeding frenzy with each new release.
+In six short years, the Australian Silver Wedge-Tailed Eagle Series has managed to do what few coins ever do: attract a large, fiercely loyal following that makes for a proverbial feeding frenzy with each new release.
 Collectors snatch up the new coins quickly, leaving many of those who wait to either go without, or to pay hefty premiums on the secondary market.
-As well as previous issues have been received, the 2019 edition, which combines a new obverse design with a first ever depiction of the bird of prey on the hunt, may well prove the most popular in this coin’s short history.